Startup Funding Stages: Navigating Seed to IPO in 2024

 Conclusion

 Many startup founders retire after their companies go public.
 Many of them would rather become angel investors and invest their hard-earned money in other startups.
-After all, they’ve earned the right to unwind and advise other entrepreneurs on how to grow and profit from their startup.
+After all, they’ve earned the right to unwind and advise other entrepreneurs on how to grow and profit from their startups.

-Amit Khanna
+Amit Khanna // Deep Tech Startups

 Amit Khanna, 7startup Founder